 In this article

-The product sales report is designed to give you a snapshot of your top-selling products, variations, and categories for the period selected in the date selector:
+The product sales report is designed to give you a snapshot of your top-selling products, variations, and categories:

-If you want to drill down further, you can either click on the individual product, variation or category, to be taken to the individual page, or click the view all at the bottom of the list to be taken to the respective segmenting page.
+If you want to drill down further, you can either click on the individual product, variation, or category, to be taken to the individual page.
+Click the view all at the bottom of the list to be taken to the respective segmenting page.

 Net Revenue & Net Sold

-This is related to the net revenue / sold amount for products found on:
+This is related to the net revenue / sold amount for any of the product pages/reports in Metorik:

 Net Revenue is the total amount of product sales, with taxes and refunds deducted.
 Net Sold is the total number of products sold, less any that were refunded.